List of awards and nominations received by True Detective: Golden Globe Awards

-Awarded since 1944, the Golden Globe Award is an annual accolade bestowed by members of the Hollywood Foreign Press Association honoring outstanding achievements in television and film.
-True Detective received four nominations.
+Awarded since 1944, the Golden Globe Awards is an annual accolade bestowed by members of the Hollywood Foreign Press Association honoring outstanding achievements in television and film.
+True Detective won once and received seven nominations.

 Producers Guild of America Awards

 The Producers Guild of America Awards were created in 1990 by the Producers Guild of America to acknowledge the contributions of film and television producers in American entertainment.
 True Detective has been nominated once.

 Satellite Awards

 The Satellite Awards are the International Press Academy's annual entertainment awards, since 1997.
-True Detective has been nominated for three awards.
+True Detective has been nominated for four awards.

 Screen Actors Guild Awards

-Presented since 1995, the Screen Actors Guild Award is an annual accolade honoring excellence and outstanding achievement in television acting.
+Presented since 1995, the Screen Actors Guild Awards is an annual accolade honoring excellence and outstanding achievement in television acting.
 Winners are chosen by members of the Screen Actors Guild.
-True Detective has been nominated three times.
+True Detective has been nominated four times.

 Television Critics Association Awards

 The TCA Awards are distributed by the Television Critics Association in recognition of distinguished artistic contribution in the television industry.
 True Detective has won two awards from four nominations.